OSGeo/gdal/doc/source/development/building_from_source.rst

     Control whether to use Parquet.
 Defaults to ON when Parquet is found.

-.. option:: PARQUET_STATIC=ON/OFF
+.. option:: ARROW_USE_STATIC_LIBRARIES=ON/OFF

-    Control whether to use the statically built Parquet targets.
+    Control whether to use statically built Arrow libraries.
 Defaults to OFF when Parquet is found.

 PCRE2